Skip to main contentArrow Right

 Use phishing-resistant methods

 Traditional MFA can still be vulnerable to phishing attacks and MFA bypass techniques.
-Prioritize phishing-resistant methods and factors that can’t be easily stolen or replicated, such as FIDO2-based passkeys that leverage device-bound biometrics.
+Prioritize phishing-resistant methods and factors that can’t be easily stolen or replicated, such as FIDO2-based passkeys built on device-bound biometrics.
 Avoid SMS-based codes when possible, as they’re susceptible to SIM swapping, man-in-the-middle (MITM), and adversary-in-the-middle (AITM) attacks.

 Follow security fundamentals

 Keep token expiration short, and use refresh tokens behind secure storage.
-Implement comprehensive logging to detect anomalies like tokens being used from multiple locations.
-Enforce strict rate limiting to prevent bot-based attacks, and leverage strong password policies if you decide to use traditional credentials.
+Log activity in enough detail to catch anomalies, like a token being used from multiple locations at once.
+Enforce strict rate limiting to prevent bot-based attacks, and apply strong password policies if you decide to use traditional credentials.
 For example, you can integrate your password requirements with Have I Been Pwned to prevent users from setting their password to one that’s been breached previously.

 Authentication in action: Real-world case studies